 Not my finest hour.

 And for those of you who don’t know me, I’m a very calm person … I rarely scream … like ever.

 But when I do I’m like Hulk Hogan ripping off my shirt as I lose it.

-I was fired up, my veins were popping out of my neck and my forehead and right at that moment a friend that I haven’t seen in at least ten years walks by as I’m doing laps in Best Buy screaming my head off … I put on a fake smile and wave and then get back to sreaming.
+I was fired up, my veins were popping out of my neck and my forehead and right at that moment, a friend that I haven’t seen in at least ten years walks by as I’m doing laps in Best Buy screaming my head off … I put on a fake smile and wave and then get back to screaming.

 It was ridiculous and I’m not proud of that 15-20 minutes.

 Anyway, I hang up … call Nick with the ridiculous update and then get on the phone with a supervisor that explains that the repair guy was right, they’re not going to turn on the gas to water heater while it’s in a bedroom.